5 Road Trip Essentials

 Bring Soft Bags, Not Hard Suitcases

 It’s much easier to squeeze in a soft, duffle bag than a hard-shell suitcase into your car.
 You can use several of them if you need too, and each person also may want to bring a smaller bag, like a backpack that contain their own items like snacks and books.
 Those can also be useful outdoor activities like hiking, biking or paddling.
+Driving for longer periods on a repeating basis can lead to spinal and nerve damage, read the latest nerve control 911 reviews.

 Plan Games Ahead of Time